 Denver, Co., free fare months

-In Denver, and 31 other transit agencies in Colorado, all transit rides are free in June, July, and August, 2023.
+In Denver, and 31 other transit agencies in Colorado, all transit rides are free in June, July, and August, annually.
 This is to help reduce emissions in the summer months and improve air quality for the city.

 Learn more about Zero Fare summer.